actinia-org/actinia-core/docker/README.md

 docker-compose -f docker-compose-prod.yml build docker-compose -f docker-compose-prod.yml up -d
 ```
 Then actinia runs at 'http://127.0.0.1:8088' and depending on your server settings might be accessible from outside.
-Because of this the start.sh is overwritten to not create any user to avoid security vulnarability.
+Because of this the start.sh is overwritten to not create any user to avoid security vulnerability.
 You will have to use a clean redis database to avoid stored actinia credentials from previous runs.
-You have to create the user by yourself by using the build-in actinia-user cli. __Please change below username (-u) and password (-w)__:
+You have to create the user by yourself by using the built-in actinia-user cli. __Please change below username (-u) and password (-w)__:
 ```
 # list help about the cli tool:
 docker-compose -f docker-compose-prod.yml exec actinia \